 To insist on the priority of truth over democracy is to put liberal democracy itself at risk, together with its intrinsic value and its value as an instrument for detecting and addressing injustices and misgovernance.
 Protestors rarely ask themselves whether their cause is worth that much.

-3. There are better ways to persuade others
+3. In a democracy there are better ways to persuade others than being deliberately disagreeable

 Finally there is the idea that the majority of fellow citizens and members of government would be persuaded to adopt the protestors' views if only they could be 'made aware' of them.

 However, actual democracies aren't like this.
 Information and discussion is not suppressed, so it is very likely that everyone who is interested has already heard about the protestors' complaint.
-More importantly - even if the cause is somehow new to us - we are unlikely to find a street protest particularly informative.
+More importantly - even if the cause is somehow new to us - we are unlikely to find an attention seeking public protest particularly informative or persuasive.
 What public protest in a democracy communicates is not facts or arguments, but degree of righteous indignation.
 It is a deliberate effort to dominate the public space, an inherently coercive project.
 (This is why it is so common to see counter-protests on divisive issues, attempting to block the first protest from demonstrating the unchallenged domination they seek.)

 We have confused the fact that under a liberal democracy people have a right to public protest (at least of the noisy but peaceful sort) with the idea that protesting is itself a democratic thing to do.
 To the contrary, a democracy is exactly the context in which aggressively attempting to take over public space or cause public nuisance is least justified.
 People who live in a democracy ought to accept that their passionately held moral beliefs have no special claim to political authority or attention.